pavetheway91/tarbsd/README.md

 # (optional) zopfli for better kernel compression
 pkg install zopfli

+# (optional) to export the image to all sorts of random hypervisor formats
+pkg install qemu-tools

 # (optional) these might provide some tiny performace benefits
 pkg install php84-mbstring php84-intl